 The construction of Theodosius Cistern took approximately 15 years between 428 and 443.
 As the Great Palace and its surroundings were the administrative center of the capital during the Roman and Byzantine periods, a special effort was made to supply water to this area.

-The biggest cisterns that provided water to important buildings such as the Great Palace, Hippodrome and Hagia Sophia were the cisterns we mentioned in this article.
+The biggest cisterns that provided water to important buildings such as the Great Palace, the Hippodrome and the Hagia Sophia were the cisterns we mentioned in this article so far.

 4. Nakilbent Cistern

 Nakilbent Cistern, like many cisterns in Istanbul, had been abandoned and found by chance again.
 The cistern, whose real name is unknown, got its name from Nakilbent Street.